crownstone/bluenet/docs/PROTOCOL.md

 1 | Overcurrent dimmer | If this is 1, overcurrent for the dimmer was detected.
 2 | Chip temperature | If this is 1, the chip temperature is too high.
 3 | Dimmer temperature | If this is 1, the dimmer temperature is too high.
+4 | Dimmer on failure | If this is 1, the dimmer is broken, in an always (partial) on state.
+5 | Dimmer off failure | If this is 1, the dimmer is broken, in an always (partial) off state.
-4-31 | Reserved | Reserved for future use.
+6-31 | Reserved | Reserved for future use.

 ### <a name="power_samples_packet"></a>Power samples packet